SHOUJUNZHAO2024/AcademicExchangePlatform/README.md

 # Academic Exchange Platform

 ## Overview
-The **Academic Exchange Platform** is a web-based application designed to connect academic institutions and professionals.
-It provides an efficient platform for institutions to manage courses and for professionals to apply to teach those courses.
-Key features include dynamic search functionality, role-specific dashboards, and real-time notifications.
+The **Academic Exchange Platform** is a web-based application designed to bridge the gap between academic institutions and professionals.
+The platform facilitates efficient communication and collaboration by enabling institutions to manage courses and academic professionals to apply to teach these courses.
+Key features include dynamic search functionality, role-specific dashboards, and notifications.

 ---